-Band Mark Descriptor 4 10-12 The student has carried out a taste-test that is fit-for purpose.
+Band Mark Descriptor 4 10-12 The student has carried out a taste test that is fit for purpose.
 Provided a thorough and detailed evaluation of the data making recommendations for improvement.
 Justified the decisions to accept or reject recommendations for change.
 Included a detailed report that is presented logically and coherently using language that is technically correct and includes data that is accurate and accessible.
-The taste test must have: used a minimum of 8 participants included at least 3 sensory characteristics recorded data from all participants (in line with GDPR legislation) determined a grade for the product 3 7-9 The student has carried out a taste-test that is credible.
+The taste test must have: used a minimum of 8 participants included at least 3 sensory characteristics recorded data from all participants (in line with GDPR legislation) determined a grade for the product 3 7-9 The student has carried out a taste test that is fit for purpose.
 Provided a clear evaluation of the data making reasonable recommendations for improvement.
 Justified some decisions to accept or reject recommendations for change.
 Included a report that is presented logically with sufficient use of technically accurate language and included data that is accurate and accessible.
-The taste test must have: used a minimum of 8 participants included at least 2 sensory characteristics recorded data from all participants (in line with GDPR legislation) determined a grade for the product 2 4-6 The student has carried out a taste-test.
+The taste test must have: used a minimum of 8 participants included at least 2 sensory characteristics recorded data from all participants (in line with GDPR legislation) determined a grade for the product

+Band Mark Descriptor 2 4-6 The student has carried out a taste test.
 Provided a simplistic evaluation of the data making some recommendations for improvement.
 Some decisions to accept or reject recommendations for change are vague or lack relevance.
 Included a report that is presented with some use of technically correct language and included some accurate data.

-Band Mark Descriptor 1 1-3 The student has carried out a taste-test.
+Taste test must have: • used a minimum of 6 participants • included at least 2 sensory characteristics • recorded data from all participants (in line with GDPR legislation) determined a grade for the product 1 1-3 The student has carried out a taste test.
 Provided an evaluation of the data with limited justification or relevance.
 Given few recommendations for improvement or reason(s) for no change is (are) irrelevant.
 Decisions to accept or reject recommendations for change may have some but limited relevance.
 Presented information with use of everyday (rather than technical) language and included inaccurate data.
-Taste test must have: used a minimum of 6 participants included at least 1 sensory characteristic recorded data from all participants (in line with GDPR legislation) determined a grade for the product 0 0 No creditworthy material as described in bands 4 to 1.
+Taste test must have: • used a minimum of 6 participants • included at least at least 1 sensory characteristic • recorded data from all participants (in line with GDPR legislation) • determined a grade for the product 0 0 No creditworthy material as described in bands 4 to 1.